 Great question!
 There was this rumour in Spain that said that you didn’t have to pay in Portugal because they can’t send you fines abroad.
 Don’t follow this advice: if any GNR agent (or police) stops you, they can fine you and make you pay on the spot, no matter where you are from.

 Fines are 10 times the amount you “skipped” with a minimum of 25€.
-Doesn’t seem much, but it can crush your wallet.
+Doesn’t seem much, but it can crush your wallet after a while.

 Portuguese people have some additional options to pay afterwards, but it’s not valid for foreign cars/licenses.